mstojens/draft-jens-7050-secure-channel/draft-jens-7050-secure-channel.md

 ===

-   Name-Validating Encrypted DNS Protocol: Any standardized encrypted DNS protocol that allows a DNS client to securely verify that the DNS server it is communicating with is associated with a domain name used with the configuration associated with the standardized encrypted DNS protocol.
-Examples as the time of this writing include DoT
+   Name-Validating Encrypted DNS Protocols: Any standardized encrypted DNS protocol that allows a DNS client to use a DNS server's claimed hostname assignment to securely verify that the server is designated for use with the specified encryption protocol.
+   Examples as of the time of this writing include DoT
-   {{!RFC7858}}, DoH {{!RFC8484}}, and DoQ {{!RFC9250}}, which all use TLS directly, indirectly through HTTPS, or through QUIC's use of the TLS handshake as described in {{?RFC9001}}.
-[Copy any changes from the corresponding section above when that is finalized -- JS]
+   {{!RFC7858}}, DoH {{!RFC8484}}, and DoQ {{!RFC9250}}, which all use TLS, either directly, indirectly through HTTPS, or through QUIC's use of the TLS handshake as described in {{?RFC9001}}.

    Secure Channel: A communication channel that a node has between itself and a DNS64 server that protects DNS protocol-related messages from